|

 During Jack Carney's year long deployment in Iraq, she has replayed the scene in her mind over and over again.
 She turns to it when she misses him the most, even if it sometimes makes her miss him more.

 But, at a recent meeting of a family readiness group at an Army Reserve Center in Brockton, a program trainer cautioned against such idyllic images of soldiers' homecomings.
 After the initial joy of the reunion, reservists and their families often struggle to pick up the threads of their shared lives, he warned.
 Many soldiers returning from war experience a rocky transition to civilian life, and that strain can permeate entire families.
+Couples, in particular, find it hard to regain their footing, and shouldn't be disappointed if the old magic doesn't return overnight.

 ``Don't expect perfect in the reunion process," said Richard Croucher, the director of family programs for the 94th Regional Readiness Command, which oversees readiness groups across New England. ``To think you're both going to continue just the way you were, it's not going to happen.
 You're both different people."